alliecatowo/zmk-sofle/docs/docs/introduction.md

 # Introduction

-This repository contains the ZMK firmware configuration for my custom Sofle keyboard, which I've affectionately named the "AllieCatKeeb".
+This repository contains the ZMK firmware configuration for my custom Sofle keyboard, which I've affectionately named the "Allie Cat Sofle".

 This setup is designed for a split keyboard with a central dongle acting as the receiver.